cs-canigo/build-your-own-radar/README.md

 2. Go to https://github.com/cs-canigo/portal/blob/master/content/drafts/radar.md and update the last line containing

 `<script type="application/javascript" src="https://rawgit.com/cs-canigo/radar/master/main.xxx.js">` and place the name of the new commited filename here.

+Our radar expects a div with id radarctti for it to be displayed.
+Add the following snippet to the html page where you want your radar to be displayed:

+`<div id="radarctti" class="container-radar"></div>`

 **NOTE:** Custom CSS looks like not used at the moment.
 Figure out what we miss.